alttch/psrt/README.md

 [Altertech](https://www.altertech.com) is a group of companies with 15+ years of experience in the enterprise automation and industrial IoT.
 Our setups include power plants, factories and urban infrastructure.
-Largest of them have 1M+ sensors and controlled devices and the bar raises upper and upper every day.
+Largest of them have 1M+ sensors and controlled devices and the bar raises higher and higher every day.